Most Common Spam Emails You Can Encounter in 2024

 Source: Forbes

 Even if fake emails imitate notifications from large companies, they have generic greetings like “Dear Customer/Client” or “Dear Sir/Madam”.
-But this, like the features we mentioned earlier, is a technical characteristic.
-What about the actual contents?
+But this, like the features we mentioned earlier, doesn’t have a lot to do with the email content itself.
+What about it?

 Too good to be true

 Some spam emails will promise you a reward for clicking a link, downloading an attachment, or sending personal information.
 It can be a ridiculous amount of money or any other bonus from a company or even a celebrity.
-But the thing is, if it’s too good to be true, chances are it is.
+But the thing is, if it’s too good to be true, it’s likely a lie.
 For example, this email is definitely not from Mark Zuckerberg.

 A spam email from Mark Zuckerberg